TB-SecProjects/TB-SecProjects/README.md

 # Cybersecurity Projects (WORK IN PROGRESS)

 Welcome to my Cybersecurity Projects repository!
 Here, you'll find a collection of my work in the field of cybersecurity.
-Each project demonstrates my skills and knowledge in various areas, including network security, penetration testing, cryptography, and more.
+Each project demonstrates my skills and knowledge in various areas relative to the cybersecurity and IT fields.

 ## Table of Contents
 1. [Introduction](#introduction)